awsdocs/amazon-s3-developer-guide/doc_source/crr-walkthrough-2.md

      --bucket source-bucket \
      --profile accountA
      ```
+   + Using the Amazon S3 console\.

+     For instructions on using the console, see [How Do I Enable and Configure Cross\-Region Replication for an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-crr.html) in the *Amazon Simple Storage Service Console User Guide*\.
    + Using the AWS SDK for Java\.

      For a code example, see [Setting Up Cross\-Region Replication Using the AWS SDK for Java](crr-using-java.md)\.